Overview

 Customer sync with the TypeScript SDK

-When you integrate with the TypeScript SDK (instead of MCP Pay hosted OAuth), sync your users withensureCustomer or the Next.js syncCustomer helper.
+When you integrate with the TypeScript SDK (instead of the no-code MCP integration’s hosted OAuth), sync your users withensureCustomer or the Next.js syncCustomer helper.

 This flow is idempotent.
 SolvaPay first looks up a customer by externalRef, then creates one